thephez/original-evolution-whitepaper/README.md

-One of the main problems with real-world usage of Cryptocurrencies is that the vast majority of users do not actually deal directly with the Cryptocurrencies p2p network, they rely on 3rd parties to provide intermediary services, to which the user is usually trusting for payment verification and always dependant on the permission and availability of those services as well as subject to censorship and monitoring, which undermines one of the main advantages to cryptocurrencies in terms of not relying on an intermediary to send or verify funds.
+One of the main problems with real-world usage of Cryptocurrencies is that the vast majority of users do not actually deal directly with the Cryptocurrencies p2p network, they rely on 3rd parties to provide intermediary services, to which the user is usually trusting for payment verification and always dependent on the permission and availability of those services as well as subject to censorship and monitoring, which undermines one of the main advantages to cryptocurrencies in terms of not relying on an intermediary to send or verify funds.
 This is because running your own fullnode is something most users choose not to do because most